unilsson/haninge.org/README.md

 # haninge.org
-The aim of this project is to migrate the historical blog site [www.haninge.org](https://www.haninge.org) to a static Hugo web site to get away from the complex Wordpress environment.
+The aim of this project is to migrate the historical blog site [www.haninge.org](https://www.haninge.org) to a static web site to get away from the complex Wordpress environment.